 The Authorities in Austria have said that they plan to have a ‘seasonnaire permit’ in place to allow workers short-term access to the employment market during the winter season.
 Whilst this is potentially great news, they haven’t released any further details on this as yet so it still leaves a little uncertainty on what will be required from UK nationals working in Austria.

 You must be a minimum of 16 years old before you arrive into resort on our Austrian Courses.

 You must be a minimum of 18 years old before you arrive in resort for our Canadian or Argentinian Courses (unless parental consent is obtained).

-You must be a minimum of 18 years old to join any of our courses or internships which rely on a working holiday visa.
+You must be a minimum of 18 years old to join any of our courses or internships which rely on a working holiday visa or work permit.

 Although SIA courses are amongst the largest in the World, we manage to maintain very intimate training groups of between 4 and 8, but with no more than 8:1 students per trainer in Austria, Argentina and France and 10:1 in Canada.
 This allows us to match similar ability levels per group and means no student should ever feel as if they are falling behind, or being held back because of the group they are in.

 We have various options for accommodation on our courses, all of which are very comfortable.
 We use a combination of shared apartments, houses and chalets.
 There are options to to include a single room, half board meals or both! (subject to availability and supplement).
 See our Accommodation page for more details on your options.

 YES!
 As an instructor, ski schools will offer you subsidised staff housing as part of your employment contract.
 This is generally basic living, but a fun and very social environment with your fellow instructors and not to mention a very cheap way of living in a ski resort, with most ski schools only charging between €4 and €10 per day.